 I speak to everyone in the same way, whether he is the garbage man or the president of the university. – Albert Einstein

-For example, standing for human rights is what drove Aung San Suu Kyi, state counsellor (de facto leader) of Myanmar to be a political prisoner for more than two decades.
+For example, standing for human rights is what drove Aung San Suu Kyi, state counselor (de facto leader) of Myanmar to be a political prisoner for more than two decades.
 For her activism, she received the Nobel Peace prize in 1991.
 Recently, she is being denigrated for ignoring the plight of the Rohingya Muslims and stripped of her honorary Canadian citizenship.

 Her behaviors and actions changed.
 Did her state of mind?
 Is she consumed by ego?
 In either case, in her mind, she was upholding human rights for the Burmese people.
-Several behaviors, and actions can come from one ideal and at any given moment, whether conscious or unconscious, a choice is made to act consistent with that state of mind.
+Several behaviors and actions can come from one ideal and at any given moment, whether conscious or unconscious, a choice is made to act consistent with that state of mind.

 Generally, what separates a CEO from a janitor is education, skills, and position.
 However, from a leadership perspective, they are equal because they both possess leadership qualities.
 Each has had different “life lessons”, which required exercising their unique leadership traits — putting them into action when the need arises.